Typhoon Bess (1982): Impact and aftermath

 Typhoon Bess cut through a 400 km swath across the most populated portions of Japan; damage was reported in 30 of the 45 provinces.
 As a precaution, flood warnings were issued near Tokyo, which warned of possible landslides.
 An "alert" was issued for the Bonin Islands for vessels.
 By Mount Hidegadake, in Nara, a peak rainfall total of 1078 mm, including 922 mm in 24 hours.
 A peak hourly total of 103 mm was recorded in Toba in Mie.
 A maximum wind of 104 km/h was recorded at Tsukubasan in Ibaraki.

 Overall, Super Typhoon Bess was responsible for ¥591.6 billion (US$2.38 billion) in damage and 95 fatalities.
 According to police reports, 26 people were initially missing.
 A total of 119 were hurt.
 Four people were killed in Osaka due to landslides, while two people were buried alive in Yokohama via mudslides.
 At the foot of Mount Fuji, a series of mudslides buried 36 vehicles, killed one person and injured five policemen.
 The landslides stranded approximately 2,000 persons, including 1,500 primary school children on a camping trip.
 In Mie, Bess was considered the worst storm to affect the city in 23 years, where 17 fatalities occurred and seven were initially listed missing.
 Elsewhere, in Nara, a couple was killed and a boy was hurt.
 Throughout western Japan, five people were rendered missing in heavy rains that caused at least five landslides and damaged 15 automobiles.
 Along Tokyo Bay, high waves from Typhoon Bess left windows 11 stories high coated with salt.
 Although Tokyo was on the eastern edge of the storm, large trees were uprooted nevertheless due to high winds.
 Five people were wounded in the city.
 Many cars and trucks were stranded due to mudslides; air traffic was also paralyzed.

 In all, 43 dwellings were destroyed and 17,000 homes were flooded.
 Due to the storm, 59 roads were impassable.
 In addition, 42 bridges were destroyed and 785 landslides occurred.
 According to railroad authorities, 15 railroad lines were either totally or partially disrupted due to torrential rains, forcing the cancellation of 27 scheduled trains and delaying 211 others.
 Police reports suggest that 2,857 acre of farmland were flooded, 101 bridges were washed out, and roads were damaged at 1,094 places.
 Additionally, 25 ships ran aground or were washed away and two boats sunk.
 A total of 25,000 individuals were left homeless, including 24,702 people that were evacuated from their homes.
-Following the storm, 2,100 police and firemen dug furiously through mud and debris in search of the missing.
+Following the storm, 2,100 police and firemen dug through mud and debris in search of the missing.